cuongpiger/python/README.md

   ```
   ![](./img/02.png)

-- See the Jaeger UI to check the tracing results:
+- See the Jaeger UI to check the tracing results [http://localhost:16686](http://localhost:16686):
   - The result of `fastapi-jaeger` service:
     ![](img/03.png)
   - The result of `fastapi-jaeger-server` service: